 - 6. Put the vehicle into Park. - 7.
-Go to Drive Modes in the center display.
+Go to Drive Modes in the centre display.
 Choose All-Purpose , and then choose Low under Ride Height. - 8.
-If you're transporting the vehicle over 50 mi (80 km), turn on Vehicle Shipping Mode to preserve battery charge.
+If you're transporting the vehicle over 80 km (50 mi), turn on Vehicle Shipping Mode to preserve battery charge.